The Graduate Certificate in Unitarian Universalist Studies

 Earn your graduate-level certificate in UU studies entirely through low-residency study at Starr King School for the Ministry.

-The Starr King Certificate in Unitarian Universalist Studies, directed by Dr. Susan Ritchie, enables you to study the full complement of Unitarian Universalist topics relevant to ministry and religious leadership and expected by the Ministerial Fellowship Committee.
+The Starr King Certificate in Unitarian Universalist Studies, directed by Dr. Meg Richardson, enables you to study the full complement of Unitarian Universalist topics relevant to ministry and religious leadership and expected by the Ministerial Fellowship Committee.

 We offer a wide variety of online courses and short-term intensives in UU theologies, UU history and polity.
 UU social justice priorities, global religious traditions, and congregational administration.